-With the support of 21 leading global organisations, representing more than 1000 collaborators, the Partnership articulated the “Healthy Nations Sustainable Economies: How Innovation Can Better Ensure Health For All” Report.
-This report has been prepared for the G20 troika of Argentina, Japan and Saudi Arabia by including Germany in its focus based on its successful presidency championing health in 2017.
+With the support of 21 leading global organisations, representing more than 1000 collaborators, the Partnership produced the Healthy Nations – Sustainable Economies Report.
+This report has been prepared for the G20 troika of Argentina, Japan and Saudi Arabia by including Germany in its focus point based on its successful presidency championing health in 2017.
 The case studies in this report convincingly exemplify that through coordinated, innovative and sustained investment and cross-sectoral partnership models, further significant progress can be made within the timeframe of the United Nations Sustainable Development Goals.

-As the G20 continue its focus on areas such as health emergencies, antimicrobial resistance (AMR), health systems strengthening and universal health coverage, the Partnership will seek to add value and support these areas of prioritisation and drive political support.
-The Partnership aims to align with the WHO’s 13th General Programme of Work (GPW13) by maintaining a focus on the broader innovation ecosystem.
-In 2019, the Partnership will organise a series of events including the launch of this report in the UK and a Health20 event in Tokyo that coincides with the G20 summit and the Joint Health- and Finance Ministers’ Meeting focusing on global health innovation and innovative financing for health.
-The Partnership will explore further potential avenues for advocating our agenda in national and international fora in and beyond the G20.
+As the G20 continue its focus on areas on health security, including the response to antimicrobial resistance (AMR) and health emergency response, health systems strengthening and universal health coverage, the Partnership will seek to add value to these areas of prioritisation and drive political support.
+The Partnership aims to align with the WHO’s 13th General Programme of Work and supports the WHO’s Global Action Plan on Sustainable Development Goals by maintaining a focus on the Accelerators and the broader innovation ecosystem.
+In 2019, the Partnership will organise a series of events including the recently launched report “Healthy Nations – Sustainable Economies Report” in the UK Parliament on 5th March 2019 and a Health20 event in Tokyo on 24th June 2019 that coincides with the G20 Summit and the first Joint Health and Finance